Shineii86/MoeStickersBot/README.md

 1.0 (20220513)
   * First stable release in go version.
   * Added support for downloading TGS and convert to GIF.
-  * Backing database for @moe_sticker_bot has gone complete sanitization.
+  * Backing database for @MoeStickersBot has gone complete sanitization.

 1.0 RC-9(20220512)
   * Add an administrative command to _sanitize_ database, which purges duplicated stickers.